aldeebhasan/LaravelCacheFlusher/README.md

-Laravel Smart Cache
+Laravel Cache Flusher
 =====
-A smart, nice, easy to use package to build a fancy mails to your laravel project and reduce creating a new template time
+A lightweight package to manage the cache operations and clear invalidated caches when the related or cached data are changed

 Installation
 ------------